There are a lot of excellent benefits to having central heating with a gas boiler, still, now and then, you’re quite likely to come across a problem.

 3. Odd Noises Coming From The Boiler

-Maybe easily the most apparent of all boiler situations is whenever your boiler starts to make odd sounds, such as banging or gurgling.
-It is very likely that air is caught within the heating system is the issue, but it could possibly also be due to low water pressure.
-Unfortunately, the problem may also be a lot more serious, including your boiler reaching the end of its life and you need a brand new boiler fitted.
+Maybe easily the most noticeable of all boiler situations is whenever your boiler starts to make odd sounds, such as gurgling or banging.
+It is very likely that air is caught within the heating system is the issue, but it could also be due to low water pressure.
+Unfortunately, the problem may also be a lot more serious, including your boiler reaching the end of its life and you require a brand new boiler fitted.

 4. Pilot Light Is Not Lit